 Robert Swaak is a former Partner with PwC.
 While with PwC he served as a Global Relationship Partner and was responsible for a number of PwC’s Global clients.
 He also led the efforts on PwC’s relationship with the World Economic Forum.

-Mr. Burggraaf currently acts as an independent senior M&A advisor.
-He is a former partner with Allen & Overy LLP and specialised in domestic and international mergers and acquisitions, including public offers.
-Mr. Burggraaf received multiple awards for best dealmaker and a lifetime achievement award in 2017 for best M&A lawyer of the Netherlands.
+Jan Louis is a former partner with Allen & Overy LLP and specialised in domestic and international mergers and acquisitions, including public offers.
+He received multiple awards for best dealmaker and a lifetime achievement award in 2017 for best M&A lawyer of the Netherlands.

 He worked both in Amsterdam and in New York.
 He studied at the London School of Economics, at the University of Edinburgh and at Harvard Law School.
 Mr. Burggraaf graduated from the University of Utrecht in Dutch law and International Law (cum laude).